Taormina

 Other things I saw rather than heard.
 Elderly women sunburned a brilliant shade of magenta sitting down for dinner at 16:30, three to four hours before an Italian would think of eating dinner.
 Americans wearing their hats into churches.

+Cruise tourists, swanky clothing and jewelery shops, none of that relates to or interests me.
 So why was I here?
 Just like my visits to Santorini and Mykonos, I was in Taormina for the ancient history and the vulcanology!

 Chiesa di San Pancrazio

-The saint known to the Greeks as Pankratios of Παγκράτιος, Pancrazio to the Italians, and Pancras as in the London train station to English-speakers, is the patron saint of Taormina.
+The saint known to the Greeks as Pankratios or Παγκράτιος, Pancrazio to the Italians, and Pancras as in the London train station to English-speakers, is the patron saint of Taormina.
 Chiesa di San Pancrazio a church dedicated to him, is a short distance outside Porto Messina.
 Here's a view from the gate toward the church, in the distance at center.

 His hagiography describing his life, and his multiple martyrologies describing his dramatic death, are all purely legendary.
 There was no such person.
 Nonetheless, the Vatican preserves what it describes as the largest portion of his relics, while a smaller portion are kept at Mount Athos.
 The relic trade has been strange.

-The legend says that he was born in Antioch in Cilicia, the modern Adana, Turkey.
+The legend says that Pankratios was born in Antioch in Cilicia, the modern Adana, Turkey.
 He and his parents traveled to Jerusalem during Jesus's ministry, and later were baptized in Antioch.
-He traveled across Anatolia to Pontus, on its north coast on the Black Sea, and withdrew to a cave.
+He traveled north across Anatolia to Pontus, on its north coast on the Black Sea, and withdrew to a cave.
 There, he was discovered by Peter and sent to Sicily in the year 40 CE to be the first Bishop of Tauromenium, today's Taormina.
 The local pagan opponents of the new religion promptly stoned him to death.

 The second painting, seen above, depicts the martyrdom of Bishop Nicone and his 90 monks, killed in the Soimandra district near Castelmola "during the persecutions against Christians", presumably also during the Arab conquest of Sicily.